 Accumulated earnings and profits.
-If a corporation's earnings and profits for the year (figured as of the close of the year without reduction for any distributions made during the year) are less than the total amount of distributions made during the year, part or all of each distribution is treated as a distribution of accumulated earnings and profits.
+If a corporation's current year earnings and profits (figured as of the close of the year without reduction for any distributions made during the year) are less than the total distributions made during the year, part or all of each distribution is treated as a distribution of accumulated earnings and profits.
 Accumulated earnings and profits are earnings and profits the corporation accumulated after February 1913 and before the current year.